keywords Mediation, simple mediation

 b\) mediation effect, where \(a\) is the coefficient from

-and \(b\) is the coefficient from
+grades to selfesteem and \(b\) is the coefficient from

-, keeping constant
+selfesteem to happiness, keeping constant

-.
+grades.
 Coefficients \(a\)

 and \(b\) are the components of the